aethernet/gstreamer-playground/README.md

 You can change the output format to `png` by replacing `pdf`, and choose another place for the legends (`inside`, `outside` or `extern`).

+## XServer

+An X11 Server is launched thanks to [balenablocks/xserver](https://hub.balena.io/balenablocks/xserver).

+The start script will wait for the server to be ready before processing something else.
+You can turn off the wait by setting `NOWAIT_X` to true in the ENV.

 ## Other tools

 - `Alsa` : for audio test, you can use `arecord` and `aplay` to test audio devices